What is “Carbon Filtration”?

-Imagine how much longer that expensive little 40-dollar refrigerator filter would last if you could take it apart, clean it, and reinstall it.
+Imagine how much longer that expensive little $40 refrigerator filter would last if you could take it apart, clean it, and reinstall it.

 Our whole house carbon filtration system treats about 2,000,000 gallons of water (roughly the amount of water in 66 typical in-ground swimming pools).

-That amount of water, according to NSF (National Sanitation Foundation), will last a family of 4 ten years, or 2 people for twenty years.
+That amount of water, according to NSF (National Sanitation Foundation), will last a family of four 10 years, or two people for 20 years.

-Lets say the average water filter is rated at 300,000 gallons before a filter change is needed, and that the home has 3 people living it.
+Let’s say the average water filter is rated at 300,000 gallons before a filter change is needed, and that the home has three people living it.

 The water quality association estimates household water usage at 75 gallons per person per day.

 So the home will use 225 gallons per day X 365 days a year = 821,125 gallons per year.